rjkviegas/course/goals/reflective_learning.md

 - Is your goal clearly defined and reasonable in scope?

 ### Plan
-- What's your plan to get to you goal and is it reasonably achievable?
+- What's your plan to get to your goal and is it reasonably achievable?

 ### Self-Assessment
 - How did your plan go?